trevipay/workshops/week03/day1/README.md

 ## Problem statement

-Spend the first ten minutes researching a deployment methodology and then give a five minute or less lightening talk.
+Spend the first ten minutes researching a deployment methodology and then give a five minute or less lightning talk.
 For items that are an application architecture focus on how to deploy them.
 Some options include blue/green, micro-services, service-oriented architecture (SOA), Heroku/git push, Kubernetes/containerization, zero-downtime, etc.